arielf/cuts/README.md

 Still on top of this is implementing column-ranges like: 3-5 and mixed ranges with lists like: 1,3-5,7

-- Giving priority to files (it first checks arguments for file existence)
-- In case you want to force `1` to a column number, even in the presence of a file by the same name, you can use the `file:colno` syntax.
-- You may even use `#`, `,` or `;` (needs shell quoting), as the `file:colno` separator instead of `:` for somewhat greater control.

 ### Other thoughts

 Why do I support the `filename:colno` syntax? you may ask.